icicel/efficient-turf-v2/README.md

 ## Basics

+Sometimes, I have been in the situation where I have one or two hours of free time and I decide to take a walk and play some Turf.
+I then face the dilemma where I want to get as many points as possible in order to maximize my time efficiency, but I also want to make it back on time.
+In order to help solve this conundrum, this tool exists.

 In order to generate a route, Turf zones are treated as nodes on a graph, with edges (**connections**) having weights according to their length in the real world.
 Of course, Turf zones and the streets between them don't correspond as well to a simple graph as we'd like.
 Luckily, we can also define **crossings** - custom, non-point giving, purely functional zones - to keep the amount of edges in control.